 To help develop clean heat plan evaluation requirements, the Division convened a clean heat technical work group.
 Technical work group meetings were open to the public.

-In its effort to address climate change, the state of Colorado identified the development & utilization of a Task Force as an important step to better understand the role that carbon capture, utilization, and storage (CCUS) can play in meeting the state’s emissions targets.
+In February 2022, the Colorado CCUS Task Force released its recommendations regarding the role that CCUS can play in meeting the state’s emissions targets.
 The Task Force evaluation included an inventory of existing initiatives and recent publications that analyze or identify carbon capture, transport, utilization, and storage opportunities in Colorado, as well as the development of recommendations regarding CCUS in Colorado.
 More information on the CCUS Task Force and its final report and recommendations may be found here.

 If you have any questions or comments about the Climate Change Program and our work, please email firstname.lastname@example.org with a specific subject line to ensure your email is routed to the appropriate person or group.